 Researcher, INEGI, Portugal

-Professor, University of Porto, Portugal
+Professor, Univ. of Porto, Portugal

 Design engineer, Vestas, Portugal

-Professor, University of Porto, Portugal
+Professor, Univ. of Porto, Portugal

-Professor, University of Lisbon, Portugal
+Professor, Univ. of Lisbon, Portugal

-Psychologist, University of Porto, Portugal
+Psychologist, Univ. of Porto, Portugal

 Researcher, i3S, Portugal